rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 a tool that takes a binary executable file as input, applies transformations (e.g. compression, encryption, introducing anti-debugging tricks) and outputs a new, modified executable file that is different at binary level, but retains the functionality of original program.
-Some packers, like [UPX](https://upx.github.io/) are only meant to make the executable binaries smaller.
+Some packers, such as [UPX](https://upx.github.io/) are only meant to make the executable files smaller.
 More advanced packers apply machine code encryption to make reverse engineering harder.
 The key to decrypt the machine code is hidden in a binary file and applied automatically when program is launched, but the encryption layer introduces a barrier for